zdharma-continuum/zinit/docs/Zinit-Packages.md

 ## Adding Your Own Package

-1. Contact me to have the repository at Zsh-Packages organization.
+1. Contact the author to have the repository at Zsh-Packages organization.

 2. Populate the `package.json` – I suggest grabbing the one for `fzf` or `doctoc` and doing a few substitutions like `doctoc` → `your-project` and